StuartsProjects/GPSTutorial/Readme.md

     }

 <br><br>
-This first printout below is what the GPS output will typically look like for a GPS that has just been turned on;
+This first printout below is what the GPS output will typically look like for a GPS that has just been turned on, but see the heading 'No GPS Characters' below if you don't see this sort of printout;

     $GPTXT,01,01,02,u-blox ag - www.u-blox.com*50